TLARRY515/debatable/README.md

 First, it will be important to organize the responses by candidate and eliminate articles (a, an, the) Second, we will need a way to consolidate repetitions of root words used in different forms (people/person)

-Once we get this foundation, we can start looking at each of the above questions more specifically by quanitfying for each candidate average word length, quantity of unique words, and the frequency of key words.
+Once we get this foundation, we can start looking at each of the above questions more specifically by quantifying for each candidate average word length, quantity of unique words, and the frequency of key words.
 The above methods should all have out-of-the-box visualizations generated from textual input.

-From there, more difficult analyses can evaluate sentiment or relate debate data with data in the polls.
-This is where the most interesting conclusions can be drawn, but these initial functions should be the focus before the third and final debate.
+From there, more complex analyses can evaluate sentiment or relate debate data with data in the polls.
+This is where the most interesting conclusions can be drawn, but these initial functions should be the focus because I'd like to have them ready for the third and final debate.

+# disclaimers
+This is some of my first experience with GitHub and with working on a coding team {if anyone actually joins my team :)}.
+I am under no illusion that there are better ways to proceed so I welcome any and all constructive feedback.

+I also have political leanings.
+I'll try not to let that interfere with my analysis.

+Thanks for your interest!
+Please say hello!